-Mike Caputo had a stroke in 2009.
+Mike Caputo had a stroke in 2009, at the age of 51.
 He worked as a director and international leader for a large company.
 Mike wants to help others with aphasia find ways to live a happy and fulfilling life.
 He and his wife, Kathy, found Voices of Hope for Aphasia to do just that.

 On the morning of Thursday, May 7, 2009, Mike suffered a severe stroke, while working out on an elliptical machine.
 Due to the stroke and hemorrhaging, he lost the ability to speak as well as the use of the right side of his body.

 The days that followed were long and hard on the entire family as the outcome was quite unclear.